QAInspectEra/IT-Homelab/docs/Networking.md

 Successfully configured and tested network communication within the lab environment.

 The networking exercises provided practical experience with:

-- IPv4 addressing
+- Static IPv4 addressing
-- DNS configuration
+- DNS configuration and validation
-- Network connectivity testing
+- Network connectivity testing using Ping
-- Name resolution
+- DNS name resolution using NSLookup
-- Basic network troubleshooting
+- Basic network troubleshooting and diagnostics

 These tasks helped build a solid foundation for system administration and infrastructure support.